DaveBackus/Data_Bootcamp_Book/py-fun1.md

 Work with your neighbor on these review exercises:

-**Exercise.** Takes turns with your neighbor explaining these terms: integer, float, string, list, tuple, function, method, tab completion.
+**Exercise.** Take turns with your neighbor explaining these terms: integer, float, string, list, tuple, function, method, tab completion.

 **Exercise.** What types are these expressions?
 What lengths?